mikamautnerrohde/researchproject/rp-project-manual.md

 #### Provide feedback on the draft version of the research report.
 At the end of the project, the student will submit a draft version of the research report.
 This report should be written in the format of a research article that is appropriate to the field in which the internship takes place (e.g. following the guidelines of a key journal), and it should clearly convey the work that the student has done.

-The draft version should be as complete as possible, to allow for e
+The draft version should be as complete as possible, to allow for effective feedback.

-####  Evaluates experimental work and presentation: advises internal assessor on grading
+####  Evaluates experimental work and presentation

-The intensity of supervision varies between projects, so it is important that this is discussed prior to the start of the research project, so that the student knows what to expect.
-.

-At the start of the project, the student is responsible for submitting a Research Proposal to the master’s

-programme.
-This proposal serves to prepare the student for the work ahead, but also to ensure that planning

-is realis
+Besides the research report, the final grade of the student is also determined by performance on experimental work and by the oral presentation on the project.
+While the supervisor does not necessarily

 tic.
 As a supervisor,